 Playa Ancha — History Meets Seclusion

-Playa Ancha sits in Casares Costa, between the Torre de la Sal watchtower and the boundary with Playa de la Sal.
-It's roughly 600 metres of sand backed by low cliffs and wild vegetation.
-The name literally means "wide beach," and it delivers — this is a properly spacious stretch with genuine elbow room even in peak season.
+Playa Ancha sits in Casares Costa, beside the Torre de la Sal watchtower and the boundary with Playa de la Sal.
+It's a generous 1.3 kilometres of sand, around 50 metres deep, with a low-key boardwalk, showers, and summer lifeguards.
+The name literally means "wide beach," and it delivers — this is a properly spacious stretch with genuine elbow room even in peak season, while staying far quieter than the resort beaches.

 The water here is calm and sheltered, with a gentle slope perfect for families and nervous swimmers.
 Rocky areas at both ends are excellent for snorkelling — wrasse, octopus, and small crabs inhabit the shallows.
 The beach has a strong historical presence — the watchtower dates to the 16th century, a stark reminder of when this coast needed defending against Barbary pirates.

-Access & Parking: From Sabinillas, drive north on the A-7 towards Casares (approximately 10-12 km, 15 minutes).
-Take coastal roads toward Casares Costa and Playa Ancha.
+Access & Parking: From Sabinillas, it's just 2-3 km northeast (about 5 minutes by car, or a flat walk along the coast).
+Take the first Casares Costa exit after the Río Manilva.
 Parking is available but can be tight in high summer — arrive before 11:00 or after 17:00 to ensure a space.
-The beach is accessed via steps from the car park.

 Best For: Families seeking calm water without summer crowds, snorkellers, photographers of coastal fortifications, and anyone wanting a medium ground between total seclusion and some amenities.